 With this new card, it will provide the same benefits that its super card offers, without the joining or annual fees.
 Thus, it seeks to provide a fresh start to early credit users of India, and help them create a good score over time.

 According to Slice founder and CEO Rajan Bajaj, the new credit limit is for individuals who do not have a great credit score or any score for that matter, and the new card helps them build it.
 The better your credit score is, the better since it is used by lenders to decide how likely you are to repay your debts.
 With good credit scores, you have higher chances of getting your loan approved, and you can get additional benefits as well, such as low interest rates, better repayment terms, and a quick loan approval process.

 “The reason for reducing the starting credit limit was to open up the card for more eligible customers,” Bajaj said, adding, “We had a huge number of customers on our waiting list.
 We think a Rs 2,000 credit limit is something that anyone can be creditworthy of, in India.
 All customers will get the same benefits as in our existing card regardless of the credit limit.”

-The start-up decided that $27 was a suitable figure since it allowed users to make meaningful transactions.
+The start-up decided that $27 was a suitable figure since it allowed users to make meaningful transactions across card readers.
 As people properly utilized the limit and paid timely, thereby building a credit history, they could get instant approval for higher limits.